TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/hdinsight-sparkjupyter.md

 If you create a new Jupyter notebook and receive one of the errors listed above, do the following:

-1. Open Ambari in a web browser by going to https://CLUSTERNAME.azurehdinsight.net, where CLUSTERNAME is the name of your cluster.
+1. Open Ambari in a web browser by going to https://CLUSTERNAME.azurehdinsight.net, where CLUSTERNAME is the name of your cluster
-1. In Ambari, on the left menu, click **Jupyter**, then on **Service Actions**, click **Stop**.
+1. In Ambari, on the left menu, click **Jupyter**, then on **Service Actions**, click **Stop**
-1. ssh into the cluster headnode where the Jupyter service is running.
+1. ssh into the cluster headnode where the Jupyter service is running
-1. Open the following file /usr/bin/anaconda/lib/python2.7/site-packages/nbformat/_version.py in sudo mode.
+1. Open the following file /usr/bin/anaconda/lib/python2.7/site-packages/nbformat/_version.py in sudo mode
 1. The existing entry should show something similar to the following:

     version_info = (5, 0, 3)